 Where is your money life not as in line with your values as it could be?
 What change might you invite?
 How does your use of money reflect your sense of connection to that which is larger than the self?
 What stands between you and greater generosity?

 Editor’s note: See the “About the Author” section below to learn more about the author, Ellen Cooper-Davis.
 Ellen’s column appears about monthly on Consumerism Commentary.

-Published or updated September 23, 2011.
+Updated April 13, 2016 and originally published October 1, 2011.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.